brooklynbowers/brooklynbowers/README.md

 - 🌱 I’m currently learning python cert level 2, AWS, and ML techniques
 - 💞️ I’m looking to collaborate on python coding, ML and Data Science Projects
 - 📫 How to reach me
-   - :bulb: Medium Link (or ?)
+   - 💡 Medium Link (or squarespace?)
-   - :office: brooklynbowers0914@gmail.com
+   - 📧 brooklynbowers0914@gmail.com
+   - 🔗 linked in account

 <!---
 brooklynbowers/brooklynbowers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.